hamed2634/MicroMouse-Robot/README.md

 - **Derivative (D):** The derivative part helps fine-tune the turning process.

    Functionality: Tuning D affects how the robot responds to deviations in the angle, contributing to stable and precise turns.

+For graphs and visualizations of the tuning process, please click [here](Testing\PID_CALC) to access the response graphs.

 #### Sensor Reading